lukasklein/lukaskleincom/content/pages/about.rst

 :slug: about-me

-I'm Lukas, a developer and student based in the Ruhr Area in Germany.
+I'm Lukas, a developer and student based in Munster, Germany.

 Work Experience
 ---------------